mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-6.0.0-Release-Notes.md

 ## Packaging

-RPM and Debian packages are provided for the Linux distributions supported by MariaDB Enterprise.
+RPM and Debian packages are provided for the supported Linux distributions.

-Packages can be downloaded [here](https://mariadb.com/resources/downloads).
+Packages can be downloaded [here](https://mariadb.com/downloads/#mariadb_platform-mariadb_maxscale).

 ## Source Code

 The source code of MaxScale is tagged at GitHub with a tag, which is identical with the version of MaxScale.
-For instance, the tag of version X.Y.Z of MaxScale is X.Y.Z.
-Further, *master* always refers to the latest released non-beta version.
+For instance, the tag of version X.Y.Z of MaxScale is `maxscale-X.Y.Z`.
+Further, the default branch is always the latest GA version of MaxScale.

 The source code is available [here](https://github.com/mariadb-corporation/MaxScale).